RamtinS/IDATT2104-Project/README.md

 ```
 iverilog
 ```
-If the command returns without errors, you can be assured that Icarus Verilog is installed correctly.
+If the installation was successful, you should see an output similar too the one above in the installation for Mac.

 ## Installing